This museum is situated in Hunderfossen and represents the road and transport history of Norway.

 - The tunnel here is the place for the Norwegian Rock Blasting Museum.

-How To reach Norwegian Road Museum by Public Transport
+How to Reach Norwegian Road Museum

 - Take a bus from Hunderfossen Familiepark Lillehammer Norway.